Age: 7 to adult

 Love this game of the week, thanks David!

-I find this game a great way to teach lines from Shakespeare!
+I find ‘Poetry in Motion’ a great way to teach lines from Shakespeare!